manojonurnet/credit-reward/README.md

 git clone {git_url}
 ~~~

-Install the dependencies using the following command:
+After cloning, cd into the project folder and install the dependencies using the following command:

 ~~~
 composer install